 3.Policy and Procedures for Directors’ Remuneration

-• The remuneration of directors who are members of the Audit and Supervisory Committee is determined based on the policy for the remuneration of Audit and Supervisory Committee members, within the limits of the total remuneration resolved at the Ordinary General Meeting of Shareholders.
-Upon consultation with the President and Representative Director and comprehensive consideration of the evaluation of the responsibilities that members of the Committee should fulfill, their experience, expertise, and other factors, the final decision is made with the unanimous agreement of all members of the Audit and Supervisory Committee.
+• The amount of remuneration for individual directors (who are members of the Audit and Supervisory Committee) is deliberated by the Audit and Supervisory Committee based on comprehensive consideration of the evaluation of the responsibilities that members of the Committee should fulfill, their experience, expertise, and other factors.
+A draft is prepared, and then proposed to the Nomination and Remuneration Committee with an explanation of its contents.Taking reference from the reply from the Nomination and Remuneration Committee, the amount of remuneration for individual directors is decided with the unanimous agreement of all members of the Audit and Supervisory Committee.

 Internal control